PllewxaM/Wordle-for-the-World/README.md

        python -m pip install pygame --upgrade --pre

-Install laest version of pygame-menu using the command :
+Install the latest version of pygame-menu using the command :

      pip install pygame-menu -U

-Install latest version of PyObjC using the command :
+Install the latest version of PyObjC using the command :

      pip install PyObjC

-For speech recognition install Google’s Speech Recognition package using the command :
+For speech recognition, install Google’s Speech Recognition package using the command :

      pip install SpeechRecognition

-For speech generation use Google’s gTTS Python package.
+For speech generation, use Google’s gTTS Python package.
 To install the Python package type:

      pip install gTTS